xuannhi2823/xuannhi2823/README.md

 - 👋 Hi, I’m @xuannhi2823
-- 👀 I’m interested in ...
+- 👀 I’m interested in
+Female
-- 🌱 I’m currently learning  Cao Đẳng
+- 🌱 I’m currently learning
+college
 - 💞️ I’m looking to collaborate on  facebook
 - 📫 How to reach me  Contact me via facebook